pay-theory/pay-theory-android/README.md

 </manifest>
 ```

+## Installation
-5. Add library to your applications dependencies using jitpack.io
+Add library to your applications dependencies using jitpack.io
 + Go to https://jitpack.io/
 + Enter https://github.com/pay-theory/pay-theory-android in the "Look up"
 + A list of versions should appear.
 You will use the most up-to-date version.

-Instructions for Gradle:
+## Instructions for Gradle:
-+ In you project's root build.gradle file you will add "maven { url 'https://jitpack.io' }"
+1. In you project's root build.gradle file you will add "maven { url 'https://jitpack.io' }"
 (Make sure to add it under "allprojects" and "repositories".
 Also make sure it is under ALL existing repositories )

 ```gradle